fbpx

 Every state has a civil commitment process in which a court can order someone to be hospitalized for psychiatric treatment, generally if they are deemed dangerous to themselves or others.
 But it is very uncommon for people going through that process to be held in jail without criminal charges for days or weeks – except in Mississippi.

-So far, we have spoken with people who were jailed solely on the basis of mental illness, family members of people who went through the process, sheriffs and jail administrators, county officials, lawmakers, the head of the Department of Mental Health and experts in mental health and disability law.
-We have filed more than 100 requests and reviewed lawsuits and Mississippi of Investigation reports on jail deaths.
+So far, we have spoken with people who were jailed solely on the basis of mental illness, members of people who went through the process, sheriffs and jail administrators, county officials, lawmakers, the head of the Department of Mental Health and experts in mental health and disability law.
+We have filed more than 100 records requests and reviewed lawsuits and Mississippi Bureau of Investigation reports on jail deaths.

 Here are five key findings from our reporting so far: